Water-rich sub-Neptunes and rocky super Earths around different Stars: Radii shaped by Volatile Partitioning, Formation, and Evolution: Results

 The ability of the different models to reproduce the observed radius valley can also be tested against the Kepler dataset.
 As mentioned in Sect. \ref{sec:sampling}, we constructed a set of synthetic systems as the Kepler spacecraft would observe it.
 Given by the sensitivity of Kepler, we restrict the selection of simulations to those around Solar mass stars.
 In Fig. \ref{fig:biasedcumulativeobservedmixedlayeredfractionationburn-2024a}, the resulting cumulative distributions of the synthetic planetary radii can be compared to the observed ones.
 We further added the distribution by \citet{Burn2024} since several assumptions on the initial conditions were changed although the Mixed model is physically similar to the model used in that work.

 We find a reduced number of sub-Neptunes in the Mixed model compared to \citet{Burn2024} in disagreement with observations.
 The high-radius tail of sub-Neptunes, that is, the radius cliff, is best matched in the Mixed model.
 The radius valley location, also discussed in Sect. \ref{sec:st_mass_dependency} where a radius valley location at 2.4\,R$_{\oplus}$ was found, is shifted to too large radii in the Mixed model.
 This implies that the sub-Neptunes in the Mixed model loose their envelopes too rapidly.
-However, we caution that the sub-Neptune to rocky planet ratio is sensitive to uncertain formation model assumptions (production of rocky planetesimals and planets), as well as to the application of the observational bias.
+However, we caution that the sub-Neptune to rocky planet ratio is sensitive to uncertain formation model assumptions (production of rocky planetesimals and planets, see also discussion in Sect. \ref{sec:discussion_formation_parameters}), as well as to the application of the observational bias.
 The locus of the radius valley is less sensitive to these considerations.

-From Fig. \ref{fig:biasedcumulativeobservedmixedlayeredfractionationburn-2024a}, we find that Layered model reproduces better the observed radius valley location, although shifted to too low radii for lower stellar masses (see Fig. \ref{fig:rgap_ugap_comparison}).
+From Fig. \ref{fig:biasedcumulativeobservedmixedlayeredfractionationburn-2024a}, we find that the Layered model reproduces better the observed radius valley location, although shifted to too low radii for lower stellar masses (see Fig. \ref{fig:rgap_ugap_comparison}).
 Furthermore, it has a more favorable sub-Neptune to rocky planet ratio compared to the Mixed model.
 From this comparison on planetary radii only, one might conclude that it should be favored over the Mixed model.
-In contrast, the Water Sequestration model lacks the distinct radius valley feature.
+In contrast, the Water Sequestration model lacks the distinct radius valley feature in the cumulative distribution.